 DAY 1 Route 62 - Oudtshoorn

-Depart from Cape Town and drive eastwards via the beautiful Du Toit's Kloof Mountains and the Breede Valley Wine region, heartland of South Africa's Brandy producers as well as via the Robertson and Montague wine regions.
-We visit one of the many Wine Estates in these areas for a wine tasting .
+You depart from Cape Town and drive eastwards via the beautiful Du Toit's Kloof Mountains and the Breede Valley Wine region, heartland of South Africa's Brandy producers as well as via the Robertson and Montague wine regions.
+You visit one of the many Wine Estates in these areas for a wine tasting .

 Overnight in Oudtshoorn, also called the "Feather capital" of the world, as over ninety percent of the world's ostrich farms are found here.